 - Urban history (particularly 1850 to present) and the production of space

-- Social and cultural history; the history of experience
+- Social and cultural history, especially the history of experience, and historical memory

-- Interdisciplinary history, especially links between history and geography
+- Interdisciplinary history, especially the links between history and geography

-Dr Sleight’s research explores the processes of ‘making place’, the evolution of youth cultures and the Australian presence in Britain.
+Dr Sleight’s work explores the history of urban place-making, the evolution of youth cultures and the Australian presence in Britain.
 He is particularly interested in understanding the lived experience of the past, and uses a wide range of source material to do so.
-His 2013 monograph Young People and the Shaping of Public Space in Melbourne, 1870–1914 analyses the relationship between young people’s activities in the public domain and the shaping of the modern city.
+By way of example, his 2013 monograph, Young People and the Shaping of Public Space in Melbourne, 1870-1914 analyses the relationship between young people’s activities in the public domain and the shaping of the modern city.
 Ranging across topics including urban play and autonomy, the hidden economies of the streets, consumerism, courtship, gang culture, the politics of urban display, the regulation of behaviour and national identity, the book adopts an interdisciplinary approach to address related issues within urban history and cultural geography.
-His latest book, co-edited with Shirleene Robinson, is Children, Childhood and Youth in the British World.
+Reviews of this book can be found here.

-Dr Sleight welcomes enquires from prospective doctoral students interested in topics including:
+Dr Sleight welcomes enquiries from prospective doctoral students interested in topics including: